 Everyone is happy, except Hippie Greg who is worried his ring will interfere with his bass playing.

-“You can’t get any worse,” Robby jokes.
+“It can’t get any worse,” Robby jokes.

 “My next proposal is how we split the money from each gig.
 I say everyone in the band gets the same amount, an equal share.”